Lions Quest: Skills for Adolescence

 Evidence of effectiveness

 Results from a quasi-experimental evaluation published in 2007 supported the effectiveness of Lions Quest Skills for Adolescence for middle school students.
-This evaluation included 716 Norwegian students in grades 5 to 7 (White = 100%).
+This evaluation included 716 Norwegian students in grades 5 to 7 (100% white).
 This evaluation found that students who participated in the program self-reported more positive substance use self-efficacy, and more positive perceptions of their own social skills and increased levels of school engagement (outcomes reported two years after baseline while controlling for outcome pretest).
 Students who participated in the program also self-reported lower levels of drug and alcohol use (outcomes reported two years after baseline).

 /